Cuts and flows of cell complexes: Introduction

 (Theorems~\ref{all-counts} and~\ref{cocritical-count}), where $\torh=|\tor(\HH_{d-1}(\Sigma;\Zz))|$ and $\tau(\Sigma)$ and $\tau^*(\Sigma)$ are the weighted enumerators

 where both sums run over all cellular spanning forests $\Upsilon\subseteq\Sigma$ (see equation~\eqref{complexity}) and $\Omega$ is an acyclization of $\Upsilon$ (see Definition~\ref{acyclization}).

 Before proving these results, we study the cut space (Section~\ref{cutspace-section}), the flow space (Section~\ref{flowspace-section}), and the cut and flow lattices (Section~\ref{integral-bases-section}) in some detail.
 In order to do this, we begin in Section~\ref{cellular-forest} by describing and enumerating cellular spanning forests of an arbitrary cell complex, generalizing our earlier work \cite{Simplicial,Cellular}.
-The methods and results are very close to those of Lyons~\cite{Lyons}, but our technical emphasis is slightly different.
-For every cellular spanning forest $\Upsilon\subseteq \Sigma$, the fundamental bonds of $\Upsilon$ give rise to a basis of the cut space (Theorem~\ref{cut-basis}).
-Likewise, the fundamental circuits of~$\Upsilon$ induce a basis of the flow space (Theorem~\ref{flow-basis}).
-Moreover, under certain conditions on $\Upsilon$, these bases are in fact integral bases for the cut and flow lattices (Theorems~\ref{integral-basis-cut} and~\ref{integral-basis-flow}).
+Similar results were independently achieved, using different techniques, by Catanzaro, Chernyak and Klein~\cite{Catanzaro}.
+Our methods and results are very close to those of Lyons~\cite{Lyons}, but our technical emphasis is slightly different.

-In the graphic case, these basis vectors are signed characteristic vectors of fundamental bonds and fundamental circuits; in particular, their entries are all $0$ and $\pm1$.
-In higher dimension, the supports of basis elements are still fundamental bonds and fundamental circuits, but there is the additional subtlety that their entries may not scale to $\pm1$, making it less clear how to associate a canonical cut- or flow-vector with a bond or circuit.
-We prove that the characteristic vectors which form the constructed bases of both the cut and flow spaces can be scaled so that their entries are torsion coefficients of homology groups of certain subcomplexes (Theorems~\ref{calibration} and~\ref{charflow}).